winter-yuki/kotlin-self-types/README.md

 ## Design

-Self-type behaves similar to the corresponding covariant recursive generic parameter that is bounded with origin.
+Self-type behaves similar to the corresponding covariant recursive generic parameter that is bounded with bound.
 The only advantage of the explicit generic parameter is the possibility of using it with `@UnsafeVariance` in contravariant and invariant positions.
 But there are no safe useful applications known.

 ```kotlin
 fun interface In<in T> {